 Thanks to its high nutritional value, quinoa had sacred status at the time of the Incas.
 Today, underprivileged farmers in Ecuador are eyeing lucrative markets, including Europe.

 Countless farming families are leading an outcast life on the rugged slopes of the Andes mountains.
 Are we going to let them continue to flounder?

-The contrast couldn't be any bigger: while those dying of COVID-19 are dumped on the streets in Guayaquil, farmers' cooperatives in the Andes are working together in solidarity.
+The contrast couldn't be any bigger: while health services are crumbling under corona in Guayaquil, farmers' cooperatives in the Andes are working together in solidarity.

 Until now, only large potato growers in Ecuador had access to certified potato seeds.
 Trias ensures small- and medium-scale farmers can also use them.

 Siebe Moeyaert, student of electromechanics from Gistel, has returned from Ecuador.
 Together with local potato farmers, he has designed an ingenious packaging machine.